qoolixiloop/qool-helloworld-loop/README.md

-# This repsitory is meant to be my personal playground
+# This repository is meant to be my personal playground
-* Welcome stranger, you have just visited my test repository.
+* Welcome stranger, you have just landed on my test repository.
 * Feel free to play along!
 * :sparkles: